dynatrace-ace-services/easy-data-ingest/data-ingest/Readme.md

 ## Attached `manually` to an entity

-You can add the entity as dimension of the metric during the data ingest treatment => "dmo4.truck.fuel.total,`dt.entity.host=HOST-XXXXXXX`,trucknr=04 12034"
+You can add the entity as dimension of the metric during the data ingest treatment
+=> "dmo4.truck.fuel.total,`dt.entity.host=HOST-XXXXXXX`,trucknr=04 12034"
-We can do these exercice with an hostid an after a custom_device :
+In this section, we will do it with an hostid an after a manually created custom_device :

 - **hostid**